shadygm/groningen-hunter/README.md

 ```

 If you implement new hunters or develop new features, please create a PR.
 If you find any bugs, please open a new issue.
 All help is welcome ;)

+### Telegram Bot Commands

+Once the bot is running, you can interact with it using the following commands:

+- `/start` - Start the bot and select a city to monitor for apartment listings.
+- `/subscribe` - Subscribe to receive apartment notifications.
+- `/unsubscribe` - Unsubscribe from apartment notifications.
+- `/status` - Check the currently selected city and price filters.
+- `/list` - Display all apartment listings found so far.
+- `/set_min_price <amount>` - Set the minimum price filter for apartment listings.
+- `/set_max_price <amount>` - Set the maximum price filter for apartment listings.
+- `/help` - Display a list of available commands and their descriptions.

 ## License